suraj2502/order_cost/README.md

 # order_cost

-To run this project
-a) steps to run the code and get swagger
+a) steps to run this project and get swagger for api

 1-create a virtiual environment and activate it by running below command